samanazadi1996/Sam.Wrappers/README.md

 ## Installation

-To install the Sam.File Table Framework package, simply use the following command
+To install the Sam.Wrappers package, simply use the following command
 ```sh
 dotnet add package Sam.Wrappers
 ```